 This nostalgic family pastime once so ubiquitous is at risk from all kinds of unromantic concerns, from liability insurance (ladders and the public make an uneasy mix), to overheads and honest wear and tear, to outright hooliganism and greedy theft.
 It seems some day-pickers leave behind their manners, and it seems some growers have become intolerant of the kinds of liberties once assumed to be part of the fun.
 I’m on a mission to help spread the message that “Pick your own” orchards (and fields, for the same plight is facing strawberries and all fruits) are dying out, so treasure them.
 To those who do keep offering this experience, thank you.
 Maybe we will learn to use it more wisely if we have more opportunities.
 It is a real loss that summer fruit picking is dying out for us amateur gatherers, the new commercial breakthroughs of growing under polythene discouraging it further.

-I’ll leave you with this thought: Morello cherries and their sweeter relations are not difficult to grow if you are patient enough to wait three or four years, and don’t mind sharing with hooligan blackbirds.George and Kay Andreou, of Abington Cherry Orchard, Cambridgeshire, where it is still possible to pick your own for a few precious weeks in July.
+I’ll leave you with this thought: Morello cherries and their sweeter relations are not difficult to grow if you are patient enough to wait three or four years, and don’t mind sharing with hooligan blackbirds.Steve and Kay Andreou, of Abington Cherry Orchard, Cambridgeshire.

 (Makes about 2 cups sauce, enough for 4- 6 servings)